TaxonWorks

 Integrated GIS

-Search and return specimen data spatially.
+Search and return specimen, literature, and field-occurrence data spatially.
 Create georeferences of any shape.
 Also wraps GeoLocate.

 Status: